Informfully/Documentation/docs/source/augmentation.rst

 The text complexity or readability feature is used to calculate the calibration metric.

 * Input: A string representing the text to be analyzed, such as a news article.
-* Output:A float representing the complexity score, such as 60.0.
+* Output: A float representing the complexity score, such as 60.0.

 `Implementation available online. <https://github.com/Informfully/Recommenders/tree/main/cornac/augmentation/readability.py>`_